Alb-O/helium-browser-flake/README.md

 The source is kept up to date via a Github Action.

-There are two outputs: `helium` and `helium-appimage`.
+There are four outputs:
-They are both different ways of packaging the latest release.
+- `helium` - Latest stable release
+- `helium-appimage` - Latest stable release (AppImage)
+- `helium-prerelease` - Latest pre-release
+- `helium-prerelease-appimage` - Latest pre-release (AppImage)

-You should most likely pick the `helium` version.
+You should most likely pick the `helium` version for stable releases.
-The AppImage version exists primarily for compatibility reasons.
+The AppImage versions exist primarily for compatibility reasons.

 ```nix
 helium-browser = {